bleepr/bleepr.github.io/matthew.markdown

 screenshot below:

 ![Table Occupancies](img/matthew/table-occupancies.png)

+*Figure 3: A screenshot of the table occupancies activity, with custom list item*

 This shows staff who is occupying the table over a given timespan, the timespan they are occupying it for (potentially indefinite in the event of no future bookings) and if there was a reservation made in advance.